Quetta: A City of Forgotten Dreams

-Quetta: A City of Forgotten Dreams is a 2016 Pakistani drama film directed by Murtaza Chaudary, written by Faysal Chaudary and co-produced by Faysal Chaudary, Sana Bucha under the Production banner Filmsaaz, Sana Bucha Productions.
+Quetta: A City of Forgotten Dreams is an unreleased Pakistani drama film directed by Murtaza Chaudary, written by Faysal Chaudary and co-produced by Faysal Chaudary, Sana Bucha under the Production banner Filmsaaz, Sana Bucha Productions.
 The film star Asal Din Khan, Abdullah Ghaznavi, Ali Karimi, Fayaz Hussain and Danyal Ali in lead roles.

 Plot

 The film's story resolves around the lives of the people living in the city of Quetta.